performant-software/Neatline/docs/final/adding-vector-geometry.md

 Expand or shrink an existing line or polygon.

-  1. Select the "Resize Shape" radio button and click on any of the vector annotations that belong to the record that's being edited.
+  1. Select the "Resize Shape" radio button and click on the shape that you want to resize.
 Once the shape is selected, you should see a new "control point" appear to the bottom right of the shape.

   2. Click and drag on the control point to scale the shape.